Pliable Index Coding via Conflict-Free Colorings of Hypergraphs: Discussion

 \section{Discussion}

-We have presented a hypergraph coloring framework for the pliable index coding problem and proved the existence of a pliable index code for a given problem which relies on the incidence parameter $\Gamma$.
-It would be interesting to give a simpler polynomial-time algorithm for the same.
-Further, we do not yet have an achievability result based on the local conflict-free chromatic number.
-We believe that the local conflict-free chromatic number is quite close to the optimal length.
-Also, explicit algorithms for $k$-vector pliable index coding which give non-trivial improvements over simple extensions of scalar index codes would certainly be interesting.
-Finally more investigation is needed into the gaps between the parameters presented in this work. \appendices
+We have presented a hypergraph coloring framework for the pliable index coding problem.
+We provide easy-to-implement randomized algorithms for the PICOD problem and the $t$-request PICOD problem.
+These algorithms can be derandomized using existing techniques.
+However, such deterministic algorithms may be cumbersome to implement.
+It would be interesting to give simpler deterministic polynomial-time algorithms for the same.
+Explicit algorithms for $k$-vector pliable index coding which give non-trivial improvements over simple extensions of scalar index codes would certainly be interesting.
+Finally more investigation is needed into the gaps between the parameters presented in this work.